gessinger-hj/gepard/README.md

 The port, host and logging directory can be set either by supplying these items

-1. within creating an istance of Client or Broker in your code.
+1. within creating an instance of Client or Broker in your code.

 2. as startup arguments of your program as:
 	- -Dgepard.port=<port&gt;